kleinsimon/MicroStructureToolBox/README.md

 Copy the File **LinearDistance_.jar** in the plugins/jars folder.
 When using Fiji, you can simply add the update site **LinearDistance**.

-# Usage
+# Measure linear distances (two phases, 8 bit)
 Open one or more binary (black/white) images or binarize an image.
-Start the plugin by selecting "Plugins>Analyze>Measure linear distances" and select the results you want to obtain. ~~**All given lengths will be in pixels**, no scale is applied~~.
+Start the plugin by selecting "Plugins>Analyze>Measure linear distances (two phases, 8 bit)" and select the results you want to obtain.

-#Available Options:
+**Available Options:**
 Option                         |  Description
 -------------------------------|----------------------------------------
 Apply image calibration        | Applies the set scale of each image to the results (by multiplying it)